lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 _Hector flares out his syrings._

-> OR I'LL KNOCK YOU ALL OUT SO I CAN SAVE THIS DAMN SQUOATLING!
+> ...OR I'LL KNOCK YOU ALL OUT SO I CAN SAVE THIS DAMN SQUOATLING!

 **PlasmaPerson** _(04-Sep-18 03:58 PM)_

 > I have ammonia if you need Emmett to stay still.

-_Without even turning around, Chomsky pops an bath-bomb in Garrick's mouth, who swallows it._
+_Without even turning around, Chomsky pops a bath-bomb in Garrick's mouth, who swallows it._

 **ProfessorTree** _(04-Sep-18 03:58 PM)_